 The Crash Bar is mounted to the lens assembly and prevents the table from "crashing" into the X-beam when the table is moving to its focus position.
-If the table moves up into the crash bar the system will come to a complete stop.
+If the table moves up into the crash bar the system will come to a complete stop and the table will automatically lower two inches.

-If the crash bar is activated, press the Rest key on the front keyboard to recover.
+If the crash bar is activated, press the Reset key on the front keyboard to restore functionality.

 The crash bar is removed as part of the lens assembly.
 When reinstalling the lens assembly, please make sure that the Crash Bar is sitting on top of the locating pins on the side of the carriage.
-Crash Bar and locating pins.